 AI can be a powerful tool for risk reduction, but it has a dark side.
 Like humans, AI can be affected by bias.
 An algorithm that is deployed without appropriate human oversight can make use of predictions that are discriminatory, violating legal and ethical standards.
 Sometimes, legitimate efforts to boost model performance by engineering input variables can inadvertently stack the deck, causing a model to favor certain outcomes that do not stand the test of time.
 Appropriate risk and benefit tradeoffs need to be included in model designs as safeguards against predictions that could be harmful in the long run.

 In a recent article by McKinsey, Derisking Machine Learning and Artificial Intelligence, the authors identify ways to augment traditional technical approaches for validating machine learning models to include a greater focus on reducing the overall risks associated with AI.
 These include:

 - attention to model interpretability, the ability of domain experts to understand not only what a model is predicting but why it makes its choices;

 - the use of “challenger models” to reduce the risk of model bias by using different model perspectives;

 - human review of parameter settings used by models to make their predictions to ensure that bias is not being encoded in a model’s design; and

 - explicit attention to criteria, beyond technical considerations, that will determine if a model is ready for deployment.

-The approach we have used from the start in Elmhurst University’s Masters in Data Science program addresses the concerns raised in the McKinsey post.
+The approach we have used from the start in Elmhurst University’s Master’s in Data Science and Analytics program addresses the concerns raised in the McKinsey post.
 Our ultimate goal is to use data science to create value in a responsible and enduring way.
 We dive deeply into all of the technical elements of this work, but always in a way that focuses on larger goals.

 Lean Six Sigma and Project Management